Alomair91/GPSLocation/README.md

 - This library facilitates GPS handling for developers who need to get the current location and address from a user's phone.

+- The library allows you to retrieve the final location when the user is using the application or the background location when the user leaves the application, it also allows the user to choose the permissions through an interface that explains the reason for the service with the ability to modify the content of the interface, also when the user runs the location service in the background, the application will inform him by Send a permanent notice until the service stops.

 - You can request permissions to take user location while the user is using the app or while the app is running in the background.

 To get a Git project into your build: